Use code SAVE20 for an additional 20% off

-I was attracted to the Pianoforall course because according to both the creator, Robin Hall, and reviews I read it is particularly aimed at adults students.
+I was attracted to Pianoforall because according to Robin Hall (the teacher) and reviews I read, it is particularly aimed at adults students.

 It’s suitable for both beginners and those wanting to relearn or refresh their skills, so it sounded ideal.
-Keep reading below for my full review and a video review from another Pianoforall student…
+Keep reading below to find out exactly what you get with the Pianoforall course…

 So What Do You Get With Piano For All?